Buzz Buzzard: History

-Buzz is an anthropomorphic common buzzard and scammer making efforts to scam Woody Woodpecker with so many ways to eliminate Woody of money or food.
+Buzz is an anthropomorphic vulture and scammer who targets Woody Woodpecker with scams meant to deprive him of money or food.
 In other appearances, Buzz has been a cowboy, a carnival barker, and a soda jerk yet he still remained a royal pain to Woody.
-For most of Woody's career, Buzz was the primary foil for Woody, bearing roughly the same relationship to that character as Yosemite Sam had to Bugs Bunny in Warner Brothers' Looney Tunes animated shorts, and Bluto to Popeye in the Fleischer and Famous Studios Popeye shorts, both from the same era.
+For most of Woody's career, Buzz was the primary foil for Woody, bearing roughly the same relationship to that character as Yosemite Sam had to Bugs Bunny in Warner Bros.
+Animation' Looney Tunes animated shorts, Joker had to Batman in DC, and Bluto to Popeye in the Fleischer and Famous Studios Popeye shorts, both from the same era.

 Buzz's first appearance was opposite Woody in 1948's Wet Blanket Policy, the first and only animated short subject to be nominated for the Academy Award for Best Song, at which time he was more or less replacing Wally Walrus as Woody Woodpecker's primary foil.
 Character actor Lionel Stander provided his voice in the 1940s with Dallas McKennon taking over the role in the 1950s.
 Buzz would continue to appear in Woody Woodpecker shorts until the mid 1950s, and was eventually replaced as the woodpecker's rival himself by Dapper Denver Dooley (also voiced by McKennon) and later Gabby Gator.
 Bunco Busters would be Buzz Buzzard's final appearance in a Woody theatrical cartoon until Tumble Weed Greed in 1969, though Buzz continued to make appearances in Lantz comic books and on other licensed merchandise.
-During the 14 year theatrical hiatus, Buzz made an appearance in the 1964 television special, Spook-a-Nanny.
-However, in Spook-a-Nanny he was voiced by Daws Butler.
+During the 14-year theatrical hiatus, Buzz made an appearance in the 1964 television special Spook-a-Nanny, but was voiced by Daws Butler.

-The character's appearance changed dramatically throughout the years with a vest and five o’clock shadow that disappears, different feather colors, and head feathers that disappeared entirely and reappeared sporadically.
+The character's appearance changed dramatically throughout the years with a vest and five o'clock shadow that disappears, different feather colors, and head feathers that disappeared entirely and reappeared sporadically.